Waiting For My Life to Begin . . .

 I told myself I was being too hasty.
 Maybe if I gave it more time.

 I didn’t have an answer.
-In short, I didn’t feel anything—except cheated.
+At least not a clear one.
+But I did have one recognizable symptom: I felt cheated.
 I missed that sense of satisfaction that comes at the end of the day, when you’ve done something meaningful with your time.